datagrok-ai/public/help/discover/tags.md

 Some keys affect the way an object (such as a column) interacts with the platform; other have no effect at all, except that you can search objects by metadata.

-Below are some of the standard tags that related to tables or columns.
+Below are some of the standard tags related to tables or columns.
 To edit column's metadata, right-click on it and select "Properties..." (or press F2 in the grid).

 ## semantic-type